-The following are required for a case to be approved for DNA submission:
+The following are required for a case to be approved for DNA processing:

-- Prelog Request. - Completed DNA Questionnaire Generic Submission Form emailed to the Case Management Section. - Suspect reference samples in cases with an identified suspect. - Victim and appropriate elimination standards in non-suspect cases (Anyone whose DNA would be expected to be on the evidence item). - Elimination references from consensual partners (if sexual activity occurred 10 days prior to the offense).
+- Prelog Request - Completed DNA Questionnaire - Suspect reference sample in cases with an identified suspect.
+WE DO NOT HAVE ACCESS TO THE PROFILES IN CODIS SO EVEN IF YOU SEE THE SUSPECT HAS DNA ON FILE, WE STILL NEED A STANDARD. - Victim and appropriate elimination standards in non-suspect cases (Anyone whose DNA would be expected to be on the evidence item) - In sexual assault cases, elimination samples from consensual partners (if sexual activity occurred 10 days prior to the offense) must be submitted.

-Evidence generally not accepted for DNA:
+Evidence not processed by the DNA Laboratory: